commercialhaskell/stack/doc/install_and_upgrade.md

 ## Install Stack

 Stack can be installed on most Linux distributions, macOS and Windows.
+It will require at least about 5 GB of disk space, of which about 3 GB is for a single version of GHC and about 2 GB is for Stack's local copy of the Hackage package index.

 Stack is open to supporting more operating systems.
 To request support for an operating system, please submit an